espressif/esp-mdf/README.md

 * **LAN control**: Network can be controlled by an app, sensor, etc.

-* **Various application demos**: It offers comprehensive solutions based on ESP-MESH in the areas of lighting, etc.
+* **Various application demos**: It offers comprehensive solutions based on ESP-WIFI-MESH in the areas of lighting, etc.

 ## Framework

 ESP-MDF consists of Utils, Components and Examples (see the below figure).
 Utils is the encapsulation and third-party library of ESP-IDF APIs.
 Components are the ESP-MDF functional modules that use Utils APIs.
-Examples are the ESP-MESH solutions based on the Components.
+Examples are the ESP-WIFI-MESH solutions based on the Components.

 <img src="docs/_static/mdf_framework.jpg">